 Melbourne Teaching Certificate (MTC)

-Suitable for: Academic staff with some teaching experience
+Suitable for: Academic or professional staff with some teaching experience

-Availability: one day intensive and two half-day forums delivered in each semester
+Availability: one day intensive, one optional consultation session and one half-day final forum delivered in each semester

-- Make valuable contacts with colleagues from diverse academic and teaching backgrounds
+- Collaborate with colleagues from diverse academic and teaching backgrounds;

-- Have opportunities to discuss challenges experienced in their particular teaching contexts
+- Critically discuss challenges experienced in their particular teaching contexts;

 - Gain insights into the particular teaching environment of the University of Melbourne.